da21510/avl.github.io/recruit/webdev.md

 ---
 layout: default
-title: Full Stack Developer
+title: Web Developer
 description: Take Home Exam
 ---

+## For Positions
+1. Full Stack Developer
+1. JavaScript Developer
+1. Front-End Developer
+1. Back-End Developer

-## Exam Description
+## Exam Instructions
+1. You will have **2 hours**.
-1. You will build and launch 1 fully functional web app (RWD) in **2 hours**
+1. You will be given a list of web app features at the start of the exam.
+1. **Pick a few features.**
+	1. You can choose and implement features you're most interested in.
-1. You choose the programming language and framework.
+1. **Any framework.** You choose the programming language and framework.
 	1. Choose language and framework you are the most familiar and proficient in.
-However, we use JS, Express, Node, and React Redux at AVL.
+	1. However, we use **JS, Express, Node, and React Redux at AVL.**
+	1. **Modern RWD.** Bonus points for fully responsive web / mobile design.
+1. **Quality over quantity.** We value working prototypes, so make sure your site is live and running before you move onto additional features.
+1. **Reuse and leverage.** We highly encourage you to reuse other people's work.
+Don't reinvent the wheel.
-1. We will ask you to spin up and host your app for 1 week.
+1. **Self host.** We will ask you to spin up and host your app for 1 week.

 ## How You Will Be Evaluated
 * Our exam is designed to be an accurate reflection of the type of work you will be doing at our fast growing, lean startup.